cemileblks/dss-analysis/README.md

 - [CLASS 2023 tutorials](https://github.com/boulderrinnlab/CLASS_2023)
   Helpful for understanding genomic overlaps and using `GenomicRanges`.

-- Various YouTube walkthroughs
-  Especially those covering `GenomicRanges` usage and methylation data visualization in R.

 Special thanks to my MSc supervisor and lab group for their guidance through this project.

 ## License

 This project is shared for academic and educational purposes only and does not currently use a formal open-source license.
 If you plan to reuse or modify the code, please cite the project appropriately.